We have created a helpful glossary of family mediation terms to help you understand what they mean in legal terms.

 Family mediation is entirely voluntary.
 Parties to family mediation should want to mediate.
 In the event either party does not wish to mediate they can terminate family mediation at any time.
 An important reason why family mediation is voluntary is in the event a party does not want to be in family mediation they will not be able to speak freely and consider proposal openly.
 In that event it is likely that family mediation will not be successful.

 These are private discussions and negotiations that take place between parties but cannot be subsequently disclosed to the court.

 For more information

 You can find out more about how we can support you with family mediation, as your mediator or your solicitor on this part of our website.
-Alternatively, please contact Chris Lloyd-Smith, Elisabeth Howe or Maria Ramon.
+Alternatively, please contact Chris Lloyd-Smith or Maria Ramon.